paperbenni/paperbenni.github.io/content/posts/videomd.md

 timestamps interactively.
 The way I plan to do this is open the videos in mpv and use custom lua scripting to copy special video instructions to the clipboard.
-For example, you could set loop markers in mpv, then press a hotkey to copy an instruction to insert the marked section of the video into the `video.md` video
+For example, you could set loop markers in mpv, then press a hotkey to copy an instruction to insert the marked section of the video into the `video.md` file